kofta999/music-api/README.md

 # Music Streaming API

-This is a feature-rich music streaming API built with [Elysia](https://elysia.js.org/), a lightweight and fast web framework for Node.js.
+This is a feature-rich music streaming API built with [Elysia](https://elysia.js.org/), a lightweight and fast web framework for Bun / Node.js.
 The API provides endpoints for user authentication, song search and streaming, playlist management, and artist following.

 ## Table of Contents